A non-skier's guide to Aspen

 Panoramic views of the surrounding mountains and rushing rivers are the draw of the scenic Rio Grande Trail, a perfect spot for a run or bike ride.
 The trail from Aspen to Basalt and back is not for the faint of heart -- it's a roughly 40 mile trek -- but makes for a perfect half/full-day activity depending on how fast or slow you are.
 Many of the hotels have free bikes to borrow for the day, or rent a fat bike from Ute Mountaineer.

 Aspen is full of great trails for everyone regardless of ability, such as Smuggler Mountain Trail (six miles, dog-friendly) and the popular Rio Grande Trail (42 miles, dog-friendly).
 Just because it's winter doesn't mean all the trails close, but you do need to plan ahead and wear plenty of warm layers.
 Check the Aspen Trail Finder website for the latest info on hours, restrictions and closures, as the trail conditions vary depending on the weather.
 Cloud Nine Bistro, 76 Boomerang Rd, Top of the Cloud Nine Lift, Aspen, CO.
 (970) 923-8715.
-Opens for the season December 9, 2017.
+(Reservations required.
+Closes for the season April 14, 2019.)
 Krabloonik Dog Sledding, 4250 Divide Rd, Snowmass Village, CO.
 (970) 923-3953.
-Opens for the season December 1, 2017.
+(Closes for the season April 15, 2019.)

+Take a walk down snowy streets that will rival any Thomas Kinkade painting.

 Dining out in the mountains